Villa Guardamangia: Current

 The building is scheduled as a Grade 2 monument by the Malta Environment and Planning Authority and it is in a dilapidated state.
 The NGO Flimkien għal Ambjent Aħjar has called for its restoration and the government was then in process to expropriate and restore the villa, accusing its then owners of allowing the villa to deteriorate in order to justify demolishing it so that the site can be sold and redeveloped.

 Villa Guardamangia is a potential tourist attraction once restored.
 In a non-scientific 2015 online poll, 84% of respondents stated that they would visit the villa if it were restored and opened to the public.
 The villa is a common landmark associated with the royal family.
 The Daily Telegraph has mistakenly portrayed the front façade of Villa Luginsland in Rabat as the back of Villa Guardamangia.

 Villa Guardamangia was privately owned by Marika Schembri and her siblings.
 In June 2019, the Villa was put up for sale for €6 million (£5.3 million).
 However, it was bought for €5 million.
 Since October 2019, the villa has belonged to the Government of Malta.
 As of June 2020, Heritage Malta (the national agency for cultural heritage) is conducting extensive restoration works on the villa.
 The British Royal Family will be invited for the villa's reopening.

+On 9 October 2024, Prince Edward and his wife, Sophie, the Duchess of Edinburgh, visited the villa.
+They made this visit during the 60-year anniversary of Malta's independence.